Shushishtok/AtS-my-first-mod/Getting Started.md

 }
 ```

 We can also put a log which would make it easier to see when it triggered.
 We can use our plugin's `Logger` to do so.
-However, because `HookEveryGameStart` is a static function, we'll have to access the instance from a static parameter:
+However, because `HookEveryGameStart` is a static function, we'll have to access the instance from a static parameter.

 Our final code should look like this: